OmegaT HowTo: Translating OmegaT into your language

 Name the image NewImage.png

-9. Deliver your file to the localization co-ordinator, who will pass it on to the development team for inclusion in the next release of OmegaT.
-If you used OmegaT or another CAT tool for the work, please also send your translation memory (TMX file) together with the translation.
+9. Deliver your file to the localization co-ordinator, who will pass it on to the development team for inclusion in the next release of OmegaT (user interface and documentation) or upload it to the website (website pages).
+If you used OmegaT or another CAT tool for the work, please also upload your translation memory (TMX file) to the translation memory repository in the online user group.
 This will greatly simplify updating of your translation in the future.
 Please do NOT deliver your entire OmegaT project file to the localization coordinator (he does not need to receive multiple copies of the entire project).
 Rather, create two separate .zip or tar.gz files, one containing the target documents only, and the other containing the tmx files.

 10. Don't forget to update the OmegaT Localization Plan (see Step 2 of the procedure) to show that you have completed translation of a particular document/version.
 Equally, if you abandon the translation work for any reason, please update your entry in the plan to show this.
 This enables the document concerned to be released for translation by another translator.
-If you discontinue before completing the transaltion, please do create the tmx files for what you have done and send them along to the localization coordinator.
+If you discontinue before completing the translation, please do create the tmx files for the you have done and upload them to the translation memory repository.

 Most of the OmegaT documentation is licensed for re-use under the GNU Public License (GPL) or GNU Free Documentation License (GFDL).
 The web pages are not licensed for re-use.
 None of this need concern you unless you are particularly interested in copyright issues.
 You will be credited as the author of your work and named as joint copyright holder.